Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_Design&Contruction.md

 The DIN rail versions are based on a DIN rail mounted on 9.75" square plate.

-# 4Issues
+# 4 Issues

-## 4.1Ethernet connection
+## 4.1 Ethernet connection

 Some Raspberry Pi Ethernet interfaces will not connect to some switches.
 This happens infrequently and can be resolved by connecting to a different brand or model switch.
 The cause of this issue has not been researched.

-# 5RFID Reader Identification
+# 5 RFID Reader Identification

 There are challenges identifying the RFID reader as the identification reported can vary a lot.
 Most readers do not seem to include a unique serial number.
-Future versions may use more than one reader to control multiple clients.
+My hope was that future versions could use more than one reader to control multiple clients, unfortunately connecting multiple identical readers to a Raspberry PI only shows one reader.
+More study is needed.

-One solution is to control reader identification by physical port.
+One solution was hoped to be to control reader identification by physical port.
 This is practical utilizing UDEV rules, but depends on underlying hardware.
 Raspberry Pi hardware versions may be determined by reading /proc/cpuinfo | Revision

 [https://ozzmaker.com/check-raspberry-software-hardware-version-command-line/](https://ozzmaker.com/check-raspberry-software-hardware-version-command-line/)